jump-dev/JuMP.jl/README.md

 commercial solvers ([COIN Clp], [COIN Cbc], [GNU GLPK], [Gurobi], [MOSEK], [CPLEX]) via a [generic solver-independent interface](https://github.com/JuliaOpt/MathProgBase.jl).

-One the best features of JuMP is its **speed** - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as AMPL while maintaining the expressiveness of a generic high-level programming language.
+One of the best features of JuMP is its **speed** - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as AMPL while maintaining the expressiveness of a generic high-level programming language.
 JuMP communicates with solvers in-memory,